neurospin/lsrc2/README.rst

 LimeSurvey RemoteControl 2 API client library
 =============================================

-This module is a client library to access LimeSurvey_ servers using the `RemoteControl 2 API`_.
+This is a Python module to access LimeSurvey_ servers using the `RemoteControl 2 API`_.

 .. _LimeSurvey: https://www.limesurvey.org